RedditRecs

 Reddit Icon

-timsstuff • about 1 month ago
+timsstuff • 8 months ago

 I have the Amcrest one along with a couple of their PoE cameras, they work great and integrate well with both Home Assistant and Blue Iris.
 Although I do use their app with an account to use the talk feature occasionally.
 For just the video feed, notifications, and recording, Blue Iris does the job locally just fine.